 Copper and breast cancer

-Brazil nuts should be consumed in moderation since they contain relatively high levels of copper (approximately 0.49 mg per ounce), which could contribute to angiogenesis and metastasis of breast cancer, especialy in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
-While copper is a vital nutrient, women with breast cancer should not exceed the Recommended Dietary Allowance (RDA) of approximately 0.9 mg.
+Brazil nuts should be consumed in moderation since they contain relatively high levels of copper (approximately 0.49 mg per ounce), which could contribute to angiogenesis and metastasis of breast cancer, especially in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
+While copper is a vital nutrient, women with breast cancer who are not anemic should not exceed the Recommended Dietary Allowance (RDA) of approximately 0.9 mg.

 Bottom line